rohithdannana156/Avenue-Segment-Assessments-on-Roads/README.md

 ✅ Customizable Parameters for better accuracy

-📂 Project Structure
+📂 PROJECT STRUCTURE
-plaintext
-Copy
-Edit
 📁 Avenue-Segment-Project
-├── 📜 app.py              # Python script for road lane detection
+📜 app.py              # Python script for road lane detection
-├── 📜 Video_1             # Sample video 1
+📜 Video_1             # Sample video 1
-├── 📜 Video_2             # Sample video 2
+📜 Video_2             # Sample video 2
-├── 📜 Video_3             # Sample video 3
+📜 Video_3             # Sample video 3
-├── 📜 README.md           # Project documentation
+📜 README.md           # Project documentation
-└── 📜 requirements.txt    # List of dependencies
+📜 requirements.txt    # List of dependencies

-⚙️ Technologies Used
+⚙️ TECHNOLOGIES USED

 🐍 Python
 🎥 OpenCV (Computer Vision)
 🔢 NumPy (Numerical Computations)
 🌐 Streamlit (for Web App Interface)

-🚀 How to Run
+🚀 HOW TO RUN
 1️⃣ Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/rohithdannana156/Avenue-Segment-Assessments-on-Roads.git

 2️⃣ Install dependencies:

-bash
-Copy
-Edit
 pip install -r requirements.txt

 3️⃣ Run the Streamlit app:

-bash
-Copy
-Edit
 streamlit run app.py

 Once the app is running, you can upload a video to the web interface, and lane detection will be performed on the video.

-🛠️ How It Works
+🛠️ HOW IT WORKS
 1️⃣ The app reads video footage from the uploaded file.
 2️⃣ It applies Canny Edge Detection to identify lane edges.
 3️⃣ Region of Interest Masking is used to focus on road lanes.
 4️⃣ Hough Line Transformation detects lanes.
 5️⃣ The detected lane lines are overlaid on the video for visualization.

-🏗️ Future Enhancements
+🏗️ FUTURE ENHANCEMENTS
 🔹 Support for real-time video analysis

 🔹 Improved lane detection algorithms using Deep Learning

 🔹 Integration with GPS data for road segment mapping

-📜 License
+📜 LICENSE
 This project is open-source and available for educational and research purposes.

 🎉 Feel free to contribute, improve, or fork this project! 🚀